History of abortion: Criminalization

 Anti-abortion statutes began to appear in the United States from the 1820s.
 A Connecticut law in 1821 targeted apothecaries who sold poisons to women for purposes of abortion, and New York made post-quickening abortions a felony and pre-quickening abortions a misdemeanor in 1829.
 Criminalization accelerated from the late 1860s, through the efforts of concerned legislators, doctors, and the American Medical Association.
 In 1873, the Comstock Law prohibited any methods of production or publication of information pertaining to the procurement of abortion, the prevention of conception, and the prevention of venereal disease, even to students of medicine.
 By 1909, the penalty for violating these laws became a $5000 fine and up to five years imprisonment.
 By 1910, nearly every state had anti-abortion laws; these were unevenly enforced at best.

+Abortion restrictions are not new, but have increased and spread to places where they were not before.
+Today, there has been an increase in the amount of laws that restrict abortion care in a greater amount of ways that previously seen, and there has been a trend toward abortion restrictive laws and legislature.
+Negative framing around abortion has contributed to today's trend toward anti-abortion legislature.
+The abortion battle in the United States can be seen as largely a battle of competing ideologies.
+Anti-abortion advocates believe life begins at conception, so legalized abortion is a threat to social, moral, and religious values.
+However, pro-abortion advocates view legalized abortion as a woman's control over her body and the access to safe reproductive care.

+In the United States today, after Dobbs v.
+Jackson Women's Health Organization, many states have banned abortion and target providers of abortions.
+In these states where abortion is banned, OBGYNs have been barred from offering abortions or just do not offer the services, except in very limited and certain circumstances, and do not even provide their patients with referrals to other clinicians or online resources involving abortion.
+The reasoning for not offering the services stems from many of the institutions that employ these OBGYNs having policies against performing abortions or terminating a pregnancy, which imposes too many legal regulations involving abortion care.
+OBGYNs have stated that their practices have been impacted and that their relationships with their patients have become worse since the decision on Dobbs was made.

 In contrast, in France social perceptions of abortion started to change.
 In the first half of the 19th century, abortion was viewed as the last resort for pregnant but unwed women.
 As writers began to write about abortion in terms of family planning for married women, the practice of abortion was reconceptualized as a logical solution to unwanted pregnancies resulting from ineffectual contraceptives.
 The formulation of abortion as a form of family planning for married women was made "thinkable" because both medical and non-medical practitioners agreed on the relative safety of the procedure.